Top 25 Most Common Scrap Metals

 Electric Motors

-Usually, these aren’t too hard to find considering almost everything electric has one.
+Usually, these aren’t hard to find, considering that almost everything electric has one.
 Taking out the copper electric motor in home appliances that are no longer in use can benefit you and your wallet.
 If you know a company that is dismantling any A/C units or generators, you can probably snag a bunch of these units pretty easily.

 Learn More